• ECTS

 Read more

-The main objective of the LProPAC degree is immediate professional integration and further studies are not recommended.
-Exceptionally, some bridges are possible after graduation to masters in a different field of activity (marketing, management, business creation, ...).
+The main objective of the LProPAC degree program in perfumes and aromas is immediate professional integration, and further study is not recommended.
+In exceptional cases, certain pathways are possible after graduation to master's degrees in a different field of activity (marketing, management, business creation, etc.).

 Read more